What Is Safeguarding?

 Pin Notification and ID Verification

 If you are attending a course organised by Cycling Ireland you should begin the application process and note your ten digit number on the ID Validation Form.
 You should then bring the ID form and relevant ID documents to the course.
 The course instructor or Cycling Ireland staff member will be able to verify your ID.
-The instructor should retain the ID Validation forms and return them to the Cycling Ireland counter signatory.
-In this case you should use the ID Validation Form which relates to Cycling Ireland’s Safeguarding Officer, Brigid O’Dea as this will contain her unique pin number.
-This can be accessed here.
-Access NI ID CI Validation PDF
+The instructor should send the ID Validation forms to email@example.com

-Currently Cycling Ulster requires that checks are carried out very three years but this is subject to change and possible legislation.
+Currently Cycling Ireland requires that checks are carried out very three years but this is subject to change and possible legislation.

 - Once you have successfully logged in, you will be taken to the on-line application.